Freya-Vivariums/Freya-hardware-legacy/README.md

 <br clear="right"/>

 >[!important]
 >These modules played an important role in the development process of Freya.
-However, this hardware configuration is no longer supported.
+However, this hardware configuration is no longer supported and therefor not recommended.

 ## Installation
 When installing the Freya Core application, the installer prompts for the Hardware Interface option.
 So there's no need to install this manually.
 But should you want to install this component manually, it goes like this: